top of page

 • Pet Network Humane Society | Animal Hospital | Pet Network Humane Society, Village Boulevard, Incline Village, NV, USA

+Pet Network Humane Society enables pets and people to connect and thrive through compassionate care. based in Incline Village, Nevada just up the road from the shores of Lake Tahoe.
 WELCOME TO PET NETWORK Animal Shelter & Community Hospital Pet Network Humane Society enables pets and people to connect and thrive through compassionate care.
 Adopt Your New Best Friend Pet Network embraces and uplifts the Adopters Welcome philosophy.
 We celebrate any and all adopters wanting to make a life-long commitment to a new pet.
 We believe in a conversation-based approach, as well as lowering common barriers to adoption such as housing and economic status.
 Begin Your Journey Browse Available Pets Upcoming Events To play, press and hold the enter key.
 To stop, release the enter key.
 Community Animal Hospital Pet Network Community Hospital offers affordable, high-quality and high-touch veterinary care.
 We offer a range of services including routine health, specialty surgeries, and urgent c are.
 Community Hospital Hours Hospital Open - Wednesday - Saturday 8am-6pm Hospital Closed - Sunday, Monday, Tuesday A front desk representative is available to schedule appointments Wednesday - Saturday from 8am-5pm Learn More Ways to Donate Pet Network relies on donations from people like you to offer comfort, care, and refuge to animals in need.
 You can also explore different ways to make an impact with your gift.
 Donate Now Volunteer Dive into a world of compassion and make a meaningful difference by joining our cause.
 As we stand united in our mission to provide shelter and care for animals in need, your support as a volunteer or foster parent can be the turning point in an animal's life.
 Together, let's create a refuge of love and second chances.
 Start Now Frequently Asked Questions What can I expect when I adopt an animal from Pet Network?
 You can expect a warm Adopters Welcome approach to companionship where each adoption is filled with resources to set an adopter up for success.
 For more information about adopters welcome, click here.
 Is the animal that I am adopting altered and/or vaccinated?
 YES!
 Every animal that leaves our care will be microchipped, dewormed, given flea/tick prevention, spay/neutered, and vaccinated (based on age and length of stay).
 If I am interested in adopting an animal from you, can you hold them for me?
 No, unfortunately we do not place holds on any of our animals and all animals are on a first come first serve basis.
 Why are some animals priced higher than others?
 Some animals may have a higher adoption fee to help support other animals in their journey to finding a home.
+What is Pet Network’s commitment to their animals?
+Pet Network is dedicated to placing all healthy and safe animals into loving homes.
+We remain committed to these animals and will never euthanize an animal due to time or space constraints.
+In instances where an animal is suffering with an incurable or untreatable condition with no likelihood of recovery, or exhibits behaviors that make it unsafe for the community, euthanasia may be thoughtfully considered as the most compassionate, humane and/or safest option for the animal and larger community.
+In addition, Pet Network’s pledge to care for every animal that we place in a home remains in effect indefinitely - we will always welcome an animal back no matter how much time has passed.
 Subscribe + Stay in the Loop Email JOIN OUR MAILING LIST Thanks for subscribing!
 Adopting from Pet Network was a wonderful and fulfilling experience!
 You can tell the staff deeply love the animals they serve and try their hardest to bring these furry friends into your life.
 I’m so thankful for them bringing me together with our newest member.
 If you are looking to add to your family please consider adopting from here.
 They truly go above and beyond.
 Haley Pet Network Humane Society is a proud recipient of funding from the Dave & Cheryl Duffield Foundation.
 About the Dave & Cheryl Duffield Foundation The Dave & Cheryl Duffield Foundation is a private charitable foundation based in Incline Village, Nevada.
 The Duffields are the founders of Maddie’s Fund, a leading animal welfare foundation dedicated to revolutionizing the status and well-being of companion animals.
 While the Duffields a re long-time benefactors of companion animal causes, the Foundation also allows them to foc us their philanthropic efforts in o ther areas they are passionate about, including supporting military veterans and giving back to their local community.
 Working with the Best Local and National Partners Learn more about our partners > Follow Us on Social Media

 • Volunteer & Foster | Pet Network